Dive In: A Field Guide to Neighborhood Dives and Bars in Metro Phoenix

 Bike Rack: Yes

-Previously the Pick Lick House, Dodge City Saloon, Dutch Inn, Bourbon Street Blues, Poca Poca, and a sandwich shop, Rips Bar has been under that name for 15 years.
-According to Davey Tanberg, owner since 2009, the unique architecture of Rips is credited to a Native American protégée of Frank Lloyd Wright.
-Rips offers pool, arcade games, pinball, darts, 80s nights, and live music from local and touring rockabilly, punk, metal, etc. bands.
+Previously the Pick Lick House, Dodge City Saloon, Dutch Inn, Bourbon Street Blues, Poca Poca, and a sandwich shop, Rips Bar has been under that name for over 15 years.
+Rips offers pool, arcade games, pinball, darts, '80s nights, and live music from local and touring rockabilly, punk, metal, etc., bands.
 Best thing about this place: These are the former drinking grounds of Waylon Jennings and Charlie Pride, and there are photos of them with former bar owners.

 Royale Lounge

-Note: Editor's note: This article originally ran in October 2016.